 For a job seeker who has been in the workforce, their resume education section might be as simple as this:

 Bachelor of Arts in English, May 2012

-For a soon-to-be-graduate seeking an entry-level role, however, the resume education section could look something like this:
+For a recent grad seeking an entry-level role, however, the resume education section could look something like this:

 ABC College, Philadelphia, PA

 Relevant coursework: Advanced Financial Accounting and Reporting, Income Tax For Corporations, Cost Accounting and Business Management

 What not to do